Send the link below via email or IMCopy

 Provide an introduction to group processes, the stages group development and the influences upon group dynamic/performance

-O1 - Learners will be able to state the 4 stages of group development (P5)
+O1 - Learners will be able to state the 5 stages of Tucksman's group development model

-O2 - Learners will be able to explain the 4 stages of group development (M3)
+O2 - Learners will be able to explain 5 stages of Tucksman's group development model

 Is there a difference between groups and teams?